Controlling Dust, Dust Mites, and Other Allergens in Your Home

 - Consider wet-vacuum cleaning when possible.
 This can help remove allergens from carpeting because it actually washes the carpet.
 Also, consider steam cleaning carpets when possible.
 In addition to cleaning the carpet, the heat of the steam kills dust mites.

 - Keep the house aired out and dry.
-Dust mites do well where humidity is greater than 50% but do not do well in dry conditions.
-Try to keep the moisture level (humidity) below 50%.
+Dust mites do well where humidity is greater than 50% but don't do well in dry conditions.
 This may be difficult in some seasons and some climates.
 Plants and fish tanks add to humidity, so keep these out of the bedroom.

 - Dry vacuuming doesn't pick up dust mites.
 Consider steam cleaning carpets when possible.
 In addition to cleaning the carpet, the heat of the steam kills dust mites.

 - You can buy chemicals (ascaricides) that kill dust mites and that you can use on carpeting and furniture.
-But many experts do not consider them effective enough to be worth the trouble and expense of using them.
+But many experts don't consider them effective enough to be worth the trouble and expense of using them.

 Author: Healthwise Staff